chapmanu/chap-press/devops/ansible/roles/ontic.account/docs/README.md

 specified, valid values are `yes` or `no`.
 When defined and the value is `yes` the group will be added to the `/etc/sudoers` file, users belonging to that group will not need to provide a password when privileges need to be elevated.
 If defined and the value is `no` the group will be removed from the `/etc/sudoers` file.
+Another extra parameter is `no_log`, valid values are `yes` or `no`.
+When defined and the value is `yes`, results of the executed command will be suppressed.

 ```
 account_users: []